-Filtering and sorting by color class
+Filtering, sorting, and selecting by color class

 You can filter images in the contact sheet by using View>Color Classes.
 This will allow you to view one color class at a time.
 You have more options by using the color class widget, which is displayed on the top right of contact sheets.

 The checkbox turns color class filtering on or off.
 Each color swatch in the widget represents a color class with the black one on the end representing "none."
 Select and deselect color swatches to filter your display.
 The colors that appear on the widget are the color classes that will appear in your contact sheet.
 This widget can also use modifier-key shortcuts.